3MFConsortium/spec_securecontent/3MF Secure Content.md

 **keyid** - The optional alphanumeric key identifier attribute for identifying the consumer's Key Encryption Key (KEK), which it is used for wrapping the content encryption keys targeted to this consumer.

-It is possible that a consumer has different encryption keys.
+It is possible that a consumer has different wrapping keys.
 In this case, additional information about the specific key pair used as Key Encryption Key is needed.
 This information MAY be provided by specifying the key identification.

 See the following example: